johnsca/charm-arch/README.md

 # Tracking and Reacting to the Lifecycle: Flags and Handlers

-Juju informs a charm of changes to its lifecycle and state by triggering hooks which repesent specific events, such as config options being changed by the operator, or new data being available on a relation.
-However, there is impossible to know what order these events will happen in, since it will depend on external factors such as VM allocation time, network latency, and operator actions.
+Juju informs a charm of changes to its lifecycle and state by triggering hooks which represent specific events, such as config options being changed by the operator, or new data being available on a relation.
+However, there is impossible to know in what order these events will happen, since it will depend on external factors such as VM allocation time, network latency, and operator actions.
 Further, charms will generally need to act on some combination of several of these events and specific data being available.
-Performing a full inspection of the state of the system each time to determine what action to take is prohibative and complicates the logic of the charm.
+Performing a full inspection of the state of the system each time to determine what action to take is prohibitive and complicates the logic of the charm.

 The reactive framework enables charms to track the state of the system by setting flags to represent certain conditions having been met.
 The charms can